-Short term or Blank Back Bill of Lading is issued when the detailed terms and conditions of the carriage contract are not given on the body of the Bill of Lading or on the back of the Bill of Lading.
+A short-term or Blank Back Bill of Lading is issued when the detailed terms and conditions of the carriage contract are not given on the body of the Bill of Lading or the back of the Bill of Lading.

 Straight Bill of Lading

-Straight Bill of Lading indicates that the goods are consigned to a particular person and it is not negotiable free from the existing equities.
-This means that an endorsee acquires no better rights other than those that are held by the endorser.
-This bill is also called as a non-negotiable bill of lading.
-Whereas, from a banker’s perspective, this type of lading is not safe.
+A straight Bill of Lading indicates that the goods are consigned to a particular person and are not negotiable free from the existing equities.
+This means that an endorsee acquires no better rights than those the endorser holds.
+This bill is also called a non-negotiable bill of lading.
+At the same time, this type of lading is unsafe from a banker’s perspective.

 Order Bill of Lading

 Order Bill of Lading is the bill that expresses words that make the bill negotiable.
 This explains that the delivery is to be made to the further order of the consignee using terms such as ‘delivery to A Limited or to order or assigns.

 Bearer Bill of Lading

 A Bearer Bill of Lading is a bill that states that the delivery shall be made to whosoever holds the account.
 These bills are specially created, or an order bill that does not nominate the consignee in its original form or through an endorsement in blank.
 A bearer bill can be negotiated by physically delivering it.